Exit Stage Death: Casting

 The announcement of the series included that Natasha Lyonne would serve as the lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."

 Due to the series' procedural aspects, the episodes feature several guest stars.
-Johnson was inspired by the amount of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
+Johnson was inspired by the number of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
 The episode featured appearances by Ellen Barkin, Tim Meadows, Audrey Corsa and Niall Cunningham, who were announced to guest star in June 2022.

 Writing

 The idea for the episode was suggested by Christine Boylan, who pitched that a murder could take place at a dinner theater.
-Executive producers Nora Zuckerman and Lilla Zuckerman then created the characters of Kathleen and Michael, which were named after Kathleen Turner and Michael Douglas, who both starred in previous films.
+Executive producers Nora Zuckerman and Lilla Zuckerman then created the characters of Kathleen and Michael, who were named after Kathleen Turner and Michael Douglas, who both starred in previous films.
 Nora Zuckerman explained, "We had a lot of fun writing those fake scenes because they were detached and funny.
 The other idea that came out of [the writing process] was that this is an older play.
 This is not a hip, cool play of now.
 This is something that Michael and Kathleen would have done at the beginning of their career.
 So, it's not the most politically correct play, and it's probably not the most successful."
 Originally, the episode would conclude with the arrests, but the writers decided, based on Barkin's performance, to end it with the monologue.